m-delarosa/303MTB-react-frontend/README.md

 - Users receive a seven day forecast of their local weather

 Currently under construction and open to collaboration:
-- Users can receive a new trail recommendation based off user-submitted criteria
+- Users can receive a new trail recommendation based off user submitted criteria
 - Users can communicate with each other in a discourse community forum.
--